 Dr. Oldroyd: Yeah, thanks, great to be with you.

 Billy: So today we wanted to talk about, you did the lead response study a few years ago and we were talking about, how that can be adapted from the phone to live chat and BOTS, so that’s what we’re going to dig into, but before we get into that, you just tell us a little bit about yourself and what your research focus is on there at BYU?

-Dr. Oldroyd: Thanks, sure, so, dr. James Oldroyd, I have been at BYU for five years, before you I was at Ohio State University as a professor there and then, I spent five years in Korea at Sungkyunkwan University, which is university-owned by Samsung and so my research focuses on how people share knowledge and disseminate knowledge and how time and cadence and those things matter in that, so the stuff I’ve done in the cells space, research done in the South space is focused in on mostly looking at how rapid response, tends to be that like the most important if you had one principal to look at the sales process, responding rapidly to customers, can you know be probably the most important principle you could bringing into the sales process.
+Dr. Oldroyd: Thanks, sure, so, dr. James Oldroyd, I have been at BYU for five years, before you I was at Ohio State University as a professor there and then, I spent five years in Korea at Sungkyunkwan University, which is university-owned by Samsung and so my research focuses on how people share knowledge and disseminate knowledge and how time and cadence and those things matter in that, so the stuff I’ve done in the cells space, research done in the South space is focused in on mostly looking at how rapid response, tends to be that like the most important if you had one principal to look at the sales process, Responding rapidly to customers is the most important principle you could bring into the sales process.

 Billy: Okay and then before we get it dig in on that, if we were going to look you up on social and do a little snooping and try to figure out who Dr. Oldroyd is, what is something we wouldn’t figure out by looking at your social profiles?